 - Allocation Options: Cost Sharing supports three modes of allocation

-1) Proportional: based on relative percentage of direct costs
+1) Proportional: based on the relative percentage of direct costs

 2) Even-split: split total amount evenly across targets

 Figure 4.
-Example of even-split cost sharing result
+Example of an even-split cost-sharing result

 3) Fixed: user-defined coefficient (note that the sum of coefficients needs to be 1 or 100%)